“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Endangered species, contaminated soil, environmentally sensitive areas – there are sometimes unique environmental issues that pop up.

-This module will cover how you can look up whether there are special environmental conditions on a lot.
+This course module will cover how you can look up whether there are special environmental conditions on a lot based on previous uses.

-For farmland, it is important to know the characteristics of the soil and whether it will be productive.
+For farmland or fishing ponds, it is important to know the characteristics of the soil and whether it will be productive.

 For more information, you can read our post on Farms vs. Ranches vs. Homesteads.